CptGummiball/PermNodes/README.md

    - (optional) **LuckPerms** mod

 2. **Install**
-   - Download the file `permmod-x.x.x.jar`
+   - Download the file `permnodes-x.x.x.jar`
    - Place it in your server’s `mods/` directory

 3. **Run**